What is Carpal Tunnel Syndrome (CTS)?

-A New Way to Treat Carpal Tunnel Syndrome for Faster Recovery
+A New Way to Treat Carpal Tunnel Syndrome for Rapid Recovery

-Micro-invasive CTR relieves the symptoms of carpal tunnel syndrome, while minimizing recovery time.
-Developed by doctors at the Mayo Clinic, the SX-One MicroKnife™ allows your doctor to perform CTR through a tiny incision under ultrasound guidance.*
+Ultrasound-guided CTR relieves the symptoms of carpal tunnel syndrome while minimizing recovery time.2,3 Developed by doctors at the Mayo Clinic, the SX-One MicroKnife® is the breakthrough device that allows ultrasound-guided CTR to be performed through a tiny incision.

-- Incision is up to five times smaller than the incision made during traditional CTR1
+- Incision is up to 5 times smaller than traditional CTR surgery4

-- Better outcomes with ultrasound-guided CTR than traditional surgery2,3
+- Better outcomes reported with ultrasound-guided CTR than traditional surgery2,3

 - 5 times faster pain relief